FarmData2/FD2-School-Materials/11-OSS1/11-OSS1-Tutorials.md

 ### User: Discovering a Bug

 The Harvest form as implemented in the current `development` branch contains at least one significant bug.
-Here is a vague description of the bug:
+Here is a vague description of this significant bug:

 > When the Harvest form is filled out the "Submit" button becomes enabled.
 If a different crop is then chosen the enabled state of the submit button is inconsistent.

-1. Experiment with the Harvest form until you feel like you have a good enough feel for the bug to describe it.
+1. Experiment with the Harvest form until you feel like you have a good enough feel for the above bug to describe it in detail.
    - You are playing the role of the user, so you do not need to have any idea how to fix it at this point.

 ### Requestor: Reporting a Bug